mgfarmer/openscad_tray_generator/README.md

 Python 3.8.7  (or greater, or may lower, but I've only used 3.8, and now 3.9)
 ```

-Tray Generator also depends on a few python libraries, and it is recommended that you setup a venv and install those libraries into the virtual environment.
+Tray Generator also depends on a few python libraries, and it is recommended that you setup a venv and install those libraries into the virtual environment (see requirements.txt).
 I'm still new to this whole python eco-system so it is probably best to seek guidance on this part elsewhere.

 If you have a 3D printer, you probably have a slicer, and that slicer probably has a command line interface.
 Tray Generator can, optionally, automatically slice the tray models that you create.
 To make this work
 you need to modify slice.bat/slice.sh to properly invoke your slicer of choice.
 I use PrusaSlicer, so
 these files are already setup to work with it, though you might need to specify the path or put your slicer
 on your path.
-Take a look at the slice.bat file and adapt it to your sliver of choice.
+Take a look at the slice.bat file and adapt it to your slicer of choice.

 ### Installing

 Simple!
-You only need to clone this repo to your system.
+Once you have the dependencies installed, you only need to clone this repo to your system.
 ```
 > git clone https://github.com/mgfarmer/openscad_tray_generator.git
 ```